Henrygb/Clustering_Euroelections_in_R/Clustering_Euroelections_in_R.md

 ```

-Although the clusters change with the different details of the clustering, there are some cluster relationships which seem fairly stable: the outer south-western boroughs of Sutton, Kingston upon Thames, Richmond upon Thames, and usually Sutton, are often together; the outer eastern and south-eastern boroughs of Havering, Bexley, and Bromley are often together; the inner boroughs of Lambeth, Southwark, Lewisham, Islington, Camden, and Brent are often together, sometimes with Tower Hamlets and Newham; the more prosperous boroughs of the City of Westminster, Kensington and Chelsea, Hammersmith and Fulham, Wandsworth, Barnet, Harrow, and Croydon are often together; and the outer boroughs of Greenwich, Redbridge, Waltham Forest, Enfield, Ealing and Hounslow are often together.
-Merton and Croydon are often with one of these two later groups, while Hillingdon is often with either with the outer eastern cluster (despite being in the west) or with the more prosperous cluster.
+Although the clusters change with the different details of the clustering, there are some cluster relationships which seem fairly stable: the outer south-western boroughs of Kingston upon Thames, Richmond upon Thames, and usually Sutton, are often together; the outer eastern and south-eastern boroughs of Havering, Bexley, and Bromley are often together; the inner boroughs of Lambeth, Southwark, Lewisham, Islington, Camden, Hackney, Haringey, Brent, and sometimes Ealing, are often together, sometimes with Tower Hamlets and Newham; the more prosperous boroughs of the City of Westminster, Kensington and Chelsea, Hammersmith and Fulham, Wandsworth, Barnet, Harrow, and Croydon are often together; and the outer boroughs of Greenwich, Redbridge, Waltham Forest, Enfield and Hounslow are often together.
+Merton and Croydon are often with one of these two later groups, while Hillingdon is often with either with the outer eastern cluster (despite being in the west) or with the more prosperous cluster, and the City of London is usually clustered with the more prosperous group or the south-western group.
 Barking and Dagenham is often in its own cluster or with Newham and Tower Hamlets.

 A lot of this makes sense, either geographically, or in terms of which parties are or have historically been politically competitive in these particular boroughs.